Find a celebration near you!

 #MySongIsYourSong

-Last Make Music Day, more than 220 artists around the world joined the third annual global song swap.
-Each learned a song by another artist and heard theirs covered in return.
-Songwriters, composers, and bands of all styles and walks of life participated.
+Make Music Day’s 7th annual global song swap: perform a song by another artist and hear yours covered in return!
+Songwriters, composers, and bands of all styles and walks of life are invited to participate.

 Roomful of Pianos